lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

    * It runs a new execution of the EDHOC protocol with the other peer.
 Upon successfully completing the EDHOC execution, the two peers derive and install a new set of application keys from this latest EDHOC session.

 The flowchart in {{fig-flowchart-keys-invalid}} shows the handling of a set of application keys that has become invalid.
+In particular, it assumes such a set to be an OSCORE Security Context and the key update protocol to be KUDOS.

 ~~~~~~~~~~~ aasvg
 Invalid application keys